Dubai British School, Springs 3, Emirates Hills – The Review

 On our visit (March 2017) we learned that, whilst unconfirmed, the school is considering further expanding technical stream provision to include BTEC study in Sports Science, Information Technology and Design and Technology.
 This would represent the broadest technical/academic curriculum offer at Sixth Form in the Emirates.
 The intention would be to offer fused and parallel stream BTEC and A Level options.
 As T Levels come on stream in the UK in 2019-20, DBS would be very well placed to lead on the new and prestigious British technical counterpart to A Level education in the Emirates.

-Extra-curricular Activities (ECAs) are extensive (and outstanding in quality and breadth) including Model United Nations (in 2016 held at Yale); Duke of Edinburgh Award Scheme; Forest School; Eco Club; Swim Squad; Arabic Movie Club; Basketball; Perplexing Puzzles Club; Stacking Club; Football; Cricket; Critical Thinking Club; Maths Masterclass; Just Dance; Band; Rounders; Doodle Bugs; Jig Zone; School (Pop Up) Council; Choir; Art and Crafts; Cookery; recorder; Patterning and Printing; Move n’ Grove (rhythm and dance); Mud Play; Critical Thinking; Dodgeball; ICT; Drama; LEGO Robotics; Mad Science; Podcasting; Colouring Club; F1; Enterprise Club (business start-ups); Arabic conversation; Acoustic Guitar; Origami; Ceramics; Dance; Cricket; Arabic translation; Girls Basketball; Careers Clinic; String Ensemble; Chess; and Scuba Diving.
+Extra-curricular Activities (ECAs) at Dubai British School are extensive (and outstanding in quality and breadth) including Model United Nations (in 2016 held at Yale); Duke of Edinburgh Award Scheme; Forest School; Eco Club; Swim Squad; Arabic Movie Club; Basketball; Perplexing Puzzles Club; Stacking Club; Football; Cricket; Critical Thinking Club; Maths Masterclass; Just Dance; Band; Rounders; Doodle Bugs; Jig Zone; School (Pop Up) Council; Choir; Art and Crafts; Cookery; recorder; Patterning and Printing; Move n’ Grove (rhythm and dance); Mud Play; Critical Thinking; Dodgeball; ICT; Drama; LEGO Robotics; Mad Science; Podcasting; Colouring Club; F1; Enterprise Club (business start-ups); Arabic conversation; Acoustic Guitar; Origami; Ceramics; Dance; Cricket; Arabic translation; Girls Basketball; Careers Clinic; String Ensemble; Chess; and Scuba Diving.

-Facilities are outstanding and include a fully digital campus; tennis courts; large, air conditioned sports hall; basketball court; a swimming pool; football pitch; 160 – 200 seat Auditorium and Drama Suite; canteen/dining area; foundation playground; multiple laboratories by individual Science; Primary playground; Primary ICT suites; dedicated Primary and Secondary school libraries offering students access to around 45,000 books; Secondary ICT suites; Clinic; dedicated Drama studio; Sixth Form common rooms; sheltered play areas by phase; 5-lane 25M outdoor swimming pool; multi-use Sports Hall with dedicated basketball and netball courts; and a number of extended learning rooms.
+Dubai British School facilities are outstanding and include a fully digital campus; tennis courts; large, air conditioned sports hall; basketball court; a swimming pool; football pitch; 160 – 200 seat Auditorium and Drama Suite; canteen/dining area; foundation playground; multiple laboratories by individual Science; Primary playground; Primary ICT suites; dedicated Primary and Secondary school libraries offering students access to around 45,000 books; Secondary ICT suites; Clinic; dedicated Drama studio; Sixth Form common rooms; sheltered play areas by phase; 5-lane 25M outdoor swimming pool; multi-use Sports Hall with dedicated basketball and netball courts; and a number of extended learning rooms.

 Our only critique, if pushed, is that the site restricts expansion of external facilities and as a result sporting facility provision does not compete with the best of the Tier 1s.
 On this basis, for parents seeking a school with the most extensive sporting facilities, including Olympic grade 50M swimming facilities and the like, DBS would represent a compromise – but equally, ultra-premium grade sporting facilities are not available at this price point and parents should plan for a 20%-30%+ hike in fees to secure these.
 It is also, as above, not a new school – and does not have the landmark architectural flourishes or “bells and whistles” increasingly defining the (very significantly more expensive) ultra-premiums.
 How much these matter is arguable – although invariably the levels of investment made in the ultra-premiums do also come, generally, with exceptional educations for children – the core point of any school and one at the heart of what does matter, and is delivered at the lower price point, at DBS.

-This said, Taleem have invested around AED 2.5 million in the school in areas that count, including a fabulous new outdoor classroom area for children at FS Phase.
+This said, Taleem have invested around AED 2.5 million in the Dubai British School in areas that count, including a fabulous new outdoor classroom area for children at FS Phase.
 It’s really impressive – not only in scale, but in the consideration and care which has been shown in the selection of exploratory and imaginative play areas and the plethora of playground apparatus to support each child’s journey of discovery.

-One feature with regards to sport that we liked is the engagement of children within Taleem’s own inter school sports competitions, these run on a ‘friendly’ basis, in addition to the competitive DASSA leagues and Tournaments prevalent within the sector.
+One feature with regards to sport that we liked at Dubai British School is the engagement of children within Taleem’s own inter school sports competitions, these run on a ‘friendly’ basis, in addition to the competitive DASSA leagues and Tournaments prevalent within the sector.
 Facilities in this case are obviously shared between schools – a real benefit of choosing a school that belongs to a group, and particularly one as supportive as Taaleem.

-Feedback from parents in the WhichSchoolAdvisor.com survey is very interesting (results can be found below).
+Feedback from parents in the WhichSchoolAdvisor.com survey on Dubai British School is very interesting (results can be found below).
 It reflects very significantly positive responses from 2/3rds of parents.
 However, a minority is less positive, and across the range of responses.
 Making sense of this is difficult.
 We think that this is, at least in part, the almost inevitable result of a school that attracts such high expectations.
 Some level of disappointment is almost inevitable against this background.
 There are, for example, a significant minority of parents in the WSA Parent’s survey that clearly do feel let down by the school’s performance.
 But the results are completely at odds with the actual achievements of the school in examinations which are outstanding.

 This said, the independent parental feedback to WhichSchoolAdvisor.com is less positive than the equivalent KHDA responses.
 Parents should take a balanced view of both together.
 Whilst we know that the feedback will inevitably disappoint the school, it is nevertheless very significantly more positive than the average for schools in its class.
 Again, we do feel that schools like DBS operating in the premium sector with a (justified) reputation for excellence, will inevitably suffer from often the demanding and very ambitious expectations of parents.